 (3) Hypothesis 2: Excluding the quantificational forces embedded in cardinal numbers as well as those encoded in definite determiners, English lexically encodes six quantificational forces in the determiner scale of quantification, and they correspond to those of the adverbial scale: (1) the universal force of “every,” “each,” “all,” and “both”; (2) the majority force of “most”; (3) the positive proportional force of “many”; (4) the existential force of “some" and “several”; (5) the negative proportional force of “Few”; (6) the negative existential force of “no” and “neither.”

 While Lewis (1975) posits his complex system of correspondences a priori, these two hypotheses stand in need of empirical verification.
 To jumpstart this process of verification, we elicited speaker judgments of the quantificational forces of a range of determiner and adverbial quantifiers in an online study; while this study did not test every English lexical quantifier, we designed it to provide a first test of the claim that the quantifiers under consideration form six distinct interpretive clusters.
-[HINT AT RESULTS?].

 Methods